cardano-scaling/alba/design/design.md

 $G(x) = H(0, x) \oplus H'(1, x)$ is random looking.
 Define $H'(b, x) = H(\sim b, x)$; then $G(x) = 000...000$ for all $x$.

+## Generic data elements
+Similar to the above, we should also let data elements have a generic type.
+For example, the ALBA implementation should work with a signature type that exposes the underlying data as a `u8` slice.
+The exact interfaces will need to be determined.

 ## Mathematical rigor and production-readiness
 At this point, it is not our goal to make the implementation 100% correct and secure.